ginbobby/ASABSpring2025.github.io/presenters.md

 <p>We welcome speakers to deliver their talks in the language with which they are most comfortable, but we ask that your abstract and the text on your slides be in English.</p>

 <h4>Research Ethics</h4>
 <p>Presenters/authors must declare that all work has been carried out in accordance with ASAB/ABS’s <a href="https://www.sciencedirect.com/science/article/pii/S0003347222002469">Guidelines for the Treatment of Animals in Research</a>.
 We will not consider for presentation any research that failed to adhere to the highest standards of animal welfare, and may contact authors for clarification before considering a submission.
+Note that these Guidelines are often more exacting than what is merely legal, such as the housing conditions of social species.
 If your research was invasive and/or experimental, there is a space on the registration form for clarifying how these standards were adhered to. </p>

 <h3>Talks</h3>